-Pakistan has recently become an active tourist destination.
+Pakistan has recently become an active tourist destination which has risen to over 1.9 million in 2018.
 That is hardly surprising, considering the fascinating landscapes that lie deep in the heart of the country.

 Surrounding all that natural beauty, however, is an elephant in the room impacts freedom of expression in the country: heavy online censorship and digital surveillance impinging on the privacy and safety of bloggers, activists, and average users.

 In this precarious political and social environment, using a VPN is more of utmost important than ever to attain Internet freedom and exercise your right to free expression.

 In this guide, I will be discussing some of the best VPN for Pakistan that will hide all your online activities while keeping you anonymous in the eyes government and hackers.

 Let’s have a brief overview of Pakistan VPNs below:

 - Surfshark – Super-affordable and covers unlimited devices

 - ExpressVPN – Super-fast and has strong encryption and protection

 - CyberGhost – Easy to use and offers 45-days money-back guarantee with 10 servers in Pakistan

 - Ivacy – Strong security but affordable price with 1 server in Pakistan